switch-hawaii/main/readme.txt

 conda install git

-INSTALL PYTHON CODE FOR SWITCH AND DEPENDENCIES
+INSTALL SWITCH-HAWAII DATA AND SWITCH MODEL CODE

 Open a Terminal window or Anaconda command prompt.
 Then use the 'cd' and 'mkdir' commands to create and/or enter the  directory where you would like to store the SWITCH-Hawaii model data.
 Once you are in that directory, run the following commands (don't type the comments that start with '#'):